How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 I wanted to believe we’d get back together someday; I envisioned it just as sure as I envisioned those Beatles’ tickets; my life depended on it.

 Years later David began calling me again.
-We talked about our children, how they survived so much.
+We talked about our children, and how they survived so much.
 We talked about his new script, and he asked me to help him with it.
 Creativity had always been our connection; perhaps it would be the thing that could heal our marriage.

 We both still loved each other; there was no doubt.
 We just didn’t know how to live together with the daily reminder of our deeply tragic loss.